SBA Certification Graduation Dashboard

 - Interpret `gap_days` as: positive means the work extends past certification expiration; zero or negative means the work ends on or before certification expiration.

-7. Synthesize the dashboard from the retained award and IDV rows only.
+7. Synthesize the final analysis from the retained award and IDV rows only.

 - Keep awards and IDVs separate throughout the answer.

-- Base all counts, pattern claims, summaries, and rollups only on the scoped rows that survived the active date-window filters and have both required dates.
+- Base all counts, pattern claims, summaries, and top-exposure tables only on the scoped rows that survived the active date-window filters and have both required dates.

 - Do not merge awards and IDVs into a single ranked table.

-- Sort rollups and representative rows by `gap_days` descending, then value descending.
+- Rank vendors and representative rows by `gap_days` descending, then value descending.

 - Add a row-level `Set-Aside Alignment` label using returned set-aside text only: